ifad/grape-rabl/README.md

 end
 ```

-If the return value includes [ActiveModel::Conversion](http://api.rubyonrails.org/classes/ActiveModel/Conversion.html) and the template
+If the return value includes [ActiveModel::Conversion](http://api.rubyonrails.org/classes/ActiveModel/Conversion.html)
-naming convetion id followed, then it is going to be found automatically.
+and the template naming convention is followed, then it is going to be found automatically.

 ```ruby
 get "/user/:id" do